O and A: Tolstoy, Bolshoi and krakadil Gena

 The o is the most common letter in Russian (as mentioned in Paste Sounds).
-Were all those o’s to have an o sound, the whole language would have changed sound.
-Now it has been determined that an unstressed o (usually) sounds like an a, and that was a good idea.
-Because o, o, o, how beautiful Russian is – also because you don’t hear o, o, o all the time.
+Were all those o’s to have an o sound, the language would sound very differently.
+But the established rule is, that an unstressed o (usually) takes on the sound of an a – and luckily so.
+Because oh, oh, oh, how beautiful the Russian language – in part because we don’t hear oh, oh, oh all the time.

-Vowels that are not emphasized are immediately much less prominent.
-They become more or less somewhat flattened and change sound.
-The grammatical term for the phenomenon is vowel reduction (vowel reduction, аканье).
+Vowels that are not stressed, instantly become a lot less prominent.
+They also get somewhat flattened or reduced, and change sound.
+The grammatical term for the phenomenon is vowel reduction (аканье).

-More on the matter in diptych Vowel reduction from Russian grammar, part 1 of which is below – featuring a crocodile unsure whether you write крокодил with o’s or with a’s.
-The stress falls on the last syllable, and this causes confusion: you write two o’s, but hear two a’s.
+More on the matter in diptych Vowel reduction from Russian grammar, of which the first part here.
+Featuring a crocodile unsure whether to write крокодил with o’s or with a’s.
+The stress falls on the last syllable, and this causes confusion: two a’s are heard, two o’s are written.

-Krakadíl and example from Крокодил Гена) (= Gena the Crocodile)) from 1969.
-Featured in Чебурашка и Крокодил Гена (Союзмультфильм, 2014), excerpt from here.
+From Крокодил Гена (= Gena the Crocodile) from 1969.
+Featured in Чебурашка и Крокодил Гена (Союзмультфильм, 2014), scene starts here.

 Vowel reduction (I)